TinkoMan/GeneVault/README.md

    `no_confident_call` / `marker_absent` — the system refuses to fabricate a
    verdict from incomplete genomes (see `DEMO_PROMPTS.md` P6).

-Note: this submission ships the compiled artifacts, keys, and Solidity verifiers; the circom source of `PgxMembershipV2` is not part of the repo drop.

 ## FAQ

 **Why can't I just paste my genotype into the chat instead of doing all this?**